Bibbleboop/Console-Finances-Module-4-Challenge/README.md

 Financial Analysis is calculated from the starter code and is presented in the console log

 Loops and arrays are used to calculate the data and provide the following information:

 Financial Analysis

-Total Months: 25
+Total Months: 86 - check this before final submit -

 Total $2561231